 - Black Lives Matter and the New Jim Crow: A collection of resources to support engagement with the struggle against the racial profiling, criminalization, disenfranchisement, and mass incarceration of people of color.
 You can also connect with other UUs involved in this growing movement through a Facebook group on this topic.

 - Doctrine of Discovery: Taking Action on the 2012 Resolution: A collection of study materials, justice actions, and planning materials related to the GA 2012 resolution calling on UUs to repudiate and study the Doctrine of Discovery in order to eliminate its presence from the current-day policies, programs, theologies, and structures of Unitarian Universalism.

-- Multicultural Welcome: A Resource for Greeters: A free online training resource that builds awareness around full and true welcome and offers strategies for developing competencies of inclusion and practicing your welcome.
+- Multicultural Welcome: A Resource for Greeters (PDF): A free online training resource that builds awareness around full and true welcome and offers strategies for developing competencies of inclusion and practicing your welcome.
 A companion workshop is forthcoming.

 - Weaving the Fabric of Diversity: A classic UU religious education curriculum (currently out of print but still available from many district offices).
 The eight sessions include workshops on racism, ableism, classism, heterosexism, and ageism and help UUs acquire skills to build relationships across cultural divisions.

 - A Chorus of Faiths: A free, online Tapestry of Faith curriculum targeted to high-school-aged youth but appropriate for adults and/or multigenerational groups.
 Offers eight workshops that help UUs prepare for interfaith engagement.

 - Social Justice Calendar: A calendar of social justice days along with worship resources, action campaigns, and educational materials to help you tie your congregational year into multicultural social justice ministry.